-The Baptist view is that church and the state should be separate, and Baptists reject totalitarianism; instead they emphasize freedom of conscience and religious liberty.
-Wright says that ‘Because of their history and in faithfulness to Christ, Baptists resist attempts to impose beliefs and ideologies upon people and are opposed to any discrimination against people on the basis of what they believe.’
+The baptist view is that church and the state should be completely separate, and Baptists reject totalitarianism; instead they emphasize freedom of conscience and religious liberty.
+Wright said that ‘Because of their history and in faithfulness to Christ, Baptists resist attempts to impose beliefs and ideologies upon people and are opposed to any discrimination against people on the basis of what they believe.’

 Hromádka says that ‘The real Church does not live by a religious and moral cultural tradition, but by the Word of the living God, which proclaims judgment over kings and priests, over the rulers and the governed, over the ecclesiastical and social institutions.’

-Baptists practise congregational government by Theocracy – the rule of God through his people (at least in theory – though in reality many Baptists think they operate a holy democracy).
+Baptists practise congregational government by Theocracy – the rule of God through his people.
+(At least in theory – though in reality many Baptists think they operate a holy one-person-one-vote democracy.)
 Church for Baptists is therefore not about imposed rule from denominational leadership outside the church.
-As Weaver declared, ‘in a Baptist church it is not the minister, leaders or deacons who make all the decisions but the whole church, that is, all its members, meeting together.’
-For Baptists, then, church is supremely about a gathered community of believers who walk together, giving themselves to the Lord and to one another.
+Weaver declared that ‘in a Baptist church it is not the minister, leaders or deacons who make all the decisions but the whole church, that is, all its members, meeting together.’
+For Baptists, then, church is supremely about a gathered community of believers who work and walk together, giving themselves to both the Lord and to one another.